5 min reading time

-Always consider questions like these before creating any survey.
+Always consider training survey questions like these before creating any survey.
 Usually it’s best to capture a high-level metric such as a satisfaction score, and then one or two more targeted pieces of information.

 For example, you could ask “how useful was the information” on a scale of 1-10.
 And then ask, “how can I improve this course for future learners”.
 Identifying the information you need at the start helps you to focus your efforts.

 Ask only what’s necessary

 Limit the number of questions to what is reasonable for the learner to complete.
 If you place lengthy and overly-complicated surveys at the end of every course, you’ll soon see less and less responses being submitted.
 Quality over quantity is key.